kean/Nuke/README.md

 A built-in `DataLoader` class implements `DataLoading` protocol and uses [`URLSession`](https://developer.apple.com/reference/foundation/nsurlsession) to load image data.
 The data is cached on disk using a [`URLCache`](https://developer.apple.com/reference/foundation/urlcache) instance, which by default is initialized with a memory capacity of 0 MB (Nuke stores images in memory, not image data) and a disk capacity of 150 MB.

 The `URLSession` class natively supports the `data`, `file`, `ftp`, `http`, and `https` URL schemes.
-Image pipeline can be used with any of those schemes as well.
+Image pipeline can be used with any of these schemes as well.

-> See [Image Caching Guide](https://kean.github.io/post/image-caching) to learn more about image caching
+> See [Image Caching Guide](https://kean.github.io/post/image-caching) fore more on this topic

 > See [Third Party Libraries](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Third%20Party%20Libraries.md#using-other-caching-libraries) guide to learn how to use a custom data loader or cache

 Most developers either implement their own networking layer or use a third-party framework.
-Nuke supports both of those workflows.
+Nuke supports both of these workflows.
 You can integrate your custom networking layer by implementing `DataLoading` protocol.

 > See [Alamofire Plugin](https://github.com/kean/Nuke-Alamofire-Plugin) that implements `DataLoading` protocol using [Alamofire](https://github.com/Alamofire/Alamofire) framework